mdeevan/AWS-Sagemaker-ImageClassification-Project/README.md

 Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
 This can be done on either the provided dog breed classication data set or one of your choice.

+Candidate pre-trained algorithms for the capstone ResNet, Inception, VGG and MobileNet

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.